fishcus/KAP-manual/en/model/cube/corr.en.md

 >
 > If the data type of one column is decimal , another one also need to be decimal.
 Other data types which were mentioned before will not have the limitation.

-The query example in KAP is as below:
+The query example in Kyligence Enterprise is as below:

 ```
 SELECT corr(TOTAL_AMOUNT, PRICE)